symfony/symfony-docs/guides/en/Twig.markdown

         return $this->render('HelloBundle:Hello:index:twig', array('name' => $name));
     }

-The `:twig` suffix is only needed when there is no context.
-When you want to extend or include a template from a Twig template, Symfony2 will switch the default engine to Twig automatically:
+The `:twig` suffix is only needed when there is no context, like in a controller.
+But when you extend or include a template from a Twig template, Symfony2 automatically switches the default engine to Twig:

     [twig]
     {# index.twig #}